 Dundee and UTS share common research strengths in many academic fields, including data mining, biofilms, health communication, organisational management and nursing.

 - Eindhoven University of Technology (TU/e)

 Key Technology Partnership established: 3 December 2013

-Eindhoven University of Technology (TU/e) is located in Eindhoven, the Netherlands.
+Eindhoven University of Technology (TU/e) is located in the heart of the Netherlands' high-tech Brainport region and is equipped with high-quality lab facilities.
 TU/e is a research university specialising in engineering, science and technology.